 - Overall, we rate the Population Research Institute Questionable based on extreme right-wing bias, promotion of propaganda and pseudoscience, as well the use of poor sources, and lack of transparency with funding.

-Reasoning: Extreme Right, Propaganda, Pseudoscience, Poor Sourcing, Lack of Tranparency, Anti-LGBTQ Country: USA World Press Freedom Rank: USA 45/180
+Reasoning: Propaganda, Pseudoscience, Poor Sourcing, Lack of Transparency, Anti-LGBTQ

 Founded in 1989, by Paul Marx, a family sociologist, a Catholic priest, and Benedictine monk, Population Research Institute (PRI) is a “non-profit research group whose goals are to expose the myth of overpopulation as well as “human rights abuses committed in population control programs, and to make the case that people are the world’s greatest resource.”
 Essentially, the primary function of the group is to operate programs against the advancement of contraception, sterilization, and abortion.
 They further claim their “global network of pro-life groups spans over 30 countries.”

 Funded by / Ownership

 PRI is a nonprofit 501(c)(3) think tank that is primarily funded through donations.
 However, they lack transparency as they do not disclose donors of funding sources on the website.
 According to Media Transparency, they have received $130K from the conservative The Lynde and Harry Bradley Foundation, Inc. Further, charity navigator rates them 1 out of 4 stars for Financial, Accountability, and Transparency.

 Analysis / Bias